Functions and Closures

 x

-are inferred based on how the function is used. - The return type is deduced as the same type of
+is inferred based on how the function is used. - The return type is deduced as the same type of

 x

 Karina ensures that every function can fulfill its role in multiple contexts by allowing it to implement multiple interfaces.
-You can these functions in java code and Karina code seamlessly.
+You can these functions in java code and Karina code almost seamlessly.